vaibhav276/demo-bank/README.md

 #### Timeouts
 Request timeouts are globally configured in Gateway server

+#### Retries
+Gateway server automatically retries for `/info/build` endpoint of Loan service if there is any error or timeout event

 ## Deployment
 ### Build
 The service docker images can be built using these commands